csoceanu/upstream-docs-enhancer/README.md

    - `GH_PAT`: Your GitHub Personal Access Token

 3. **Trigger the Pipeline**
-   Once set up, any time you open a Pull Request (PR) in your code repository, the enhancer will automatically:
+   Once set up, the enhancer will automatically run when you open a Pull Request (PR) that contains `[update-docs]` in the title or description.
+The enhancer will:

    - Analyze the changes
    - Generate documentation suggestions